 Who Qualifies for Workers’ Compensation in Augusta?

 It does not matter whether you have been employed with the company for a few hours or several years.
-You do not need to work full-time hours In order to qualify either.
+You do not need to work full-time hours to qualify either.
 These are common misconceptions surrounding workers’ compensation eligibility in Augusta.

 As long as you are considered an employee of the company, your employer’s workers’ compensation protection coverage should begin protecting you from the first day you are hired.
 As long as your injuries occurred within the scope of your job responsibilities, you could be entitled to workers’ compensation benefits.
+Our workers’ compensation lawyers are here to answer all of your questions and help you secure the benefits you deserve.

 Complete a Free Case Evaluation form now

 Workers’ compensation benefits are unlikely to be enough to cover your expenses in full.
 However, they may help to ease your financial burden while you explore your legal options further.
+When you have questions, our workers’ compensation attorneys can answer them.

+Call Barrios Virguez today to discuss your case.
 If you qualify for workers’ compensation benefits and your claim is approved, there are specific types of compensation and benefits you may be able to collect.
 These include:

 - Vocational rehabilitation benefits – When your on-the-job injury is so severe it will prevent you from being able to return to your previous line of work, you may be entitled to vocational rehabilitation benefits.
 These are designed to cover the cost of your job training or education opportunities as needed so you can find gainful employment and another line of work.